 If you choose to use 80 proof (40 percent alcohol) vodka, the equivalent dosage for a 100-gallon tank would be about:

 - .04 oz.

 That's a pretty small amount.
-Don't forget that Delbeek administered his 3 ml. dose once each day for three days in a row.
+It's important to note that Delbeek administered his 3 mL dose once each day for three days in a row.

-Heinz Malher, on the Reef Dreams website, reported that he experimented with the Vodka Method with a 100-gallon tank.
-He started dosing the tank daily with 3.75 ml. of vodka, gradually increasing the dosage to 9 ml. per day over a period of 6 weeks.
+Researcher Heinz Mahler reported that he experimented with the Vodka Method with a 100-gallon tank.
+He started dosing the tank daily with 3.75 mL of vodka, gradually increasing the dosage to 9 mL per day over a period of six weeks.

-Heinz's nitrates fell from "20 ppt" nitrate (NO3) and "0.2 ppt" phosphate (PO4) at the beginning of the test to "roughly ZERO nitrates, PO4 was with approx. 0.01ppt" at the end of the 6th week of the test.
-He then reduced the daily dosage of vodka to 3 ml. per day, which held the NO3 and PO4 levels steady.
+Mahler's nitrates fell from 20 ppt (NO3) and 0.2 ppt (PO4) at the beginning of the test to "roughly 0 nitrates, PO4 was with approximately 0.01 ppt" at the end of the sixth week.
+He then reduced the daily dosage of vodka to 3 mL per day, which held the NO3 and PO4 levels steady.

-Heinz noted a fine white powder on all of the surfaces in his tank during the test, but they quickly disappeared at the end of the test.
-He also noted a significant increase in the output of his skimmer during the test.
+Mahler noted a fine white powder on all of the surfaces in his tank during the test, but it quickly disappeared at the end of the testing period.
+He also noted a significant increase in the output of his skimmer during the trial.